Searching for Google in Silicon Valley

-As part of our annual summer tour, LZ editor Mathias Himberg visited the land of seemingly endless opportunity.
-His first meeting was with Daniel Alegre, President for Strategic Partnerships in Commerce & Retail, at Google HQ in Mountain View, California.
+As part of an annual summer tour, our newspaper visited the land of seemingly endless opportunity and Big Tech.
+The first meeting was with Google for a chat with Daniel Alegre, President for Strategic Partnerships in Commerce & Retail, at global headquarters in Mountain View, California...

 In 2018 the online behemoth posted sales north of $136bn.
 The lion's share (85 per cent) came from advertising revenues.
 Its cyberspace empire includes Google Maps and the video portal YouTube.
 Net profit came in at a staggering $30.7bn.